 Moraine Lake is the first of all the lakes I ever visited in the canadian rockies and can honestly saw it took my breath away.

-Bringing the right gear to photograph Moraine is essential to taking the best photographs you possibly can and it starts with having the best travel camera in your bag.
+Bringing the right gear to photograph Moraine lake is essential to taking the best photographs you possibly can and it starts with having the best travel camera in your bag.

 A short 15-20 minute drive from the main road to the carpark, Moraine Lake is best viewed from the rock pile with views out towards the lake below.